Axnjr/SEM7/RealTimeBDA.md

 # 1. PageRank:
 is an algorithm used by Google Search to rank web pages in their search engine results.
 It measures the importance of web pages based on the number and quality of links to them.
+The PageRank algorithm `outputs a probability distribution` used to represent the `likelihood that a person randomly clicking on links will arrive at any particular page`.
+PageRank can be calculated for collections of documents of any size
 In PageRank, the web is represented as a graph:
 - Each web page is a node.
 - Each hyperlink from one page to another is a directed edge.
 Here’s a simplified explanation: